25 March 2023

 The Third Evolution: main characteristics (1/3)

-Richard Dawkins made a compelling case about the main characteristics of the Second Evolution.
-Here we show how the Third Evolution shares many characteristics with the Second Evolution: the blindness, the randomness, the digital base, the unicity, the diversity, the role of the environment, the inheritance.
-Today we deal with the first 3 characteristics.
+Richard Dawkins made a convincing argument about the defining features of the Second Evolution.
+We will now demonstrate how the Third Evolution shares numerous characteristics with the Second Evolution.
+These include blindness, randomness, a digital base, uniqueness, diversity, the role of the environment and inheritance.
+Today, we will address the first three characteristics.

 The Blindness

-There is no purpose in the evolution of life nor in the new evolution.
-This was shocking news for the religions in the 19th century, as they posited the existence of an omniscient superbeing controlling everything on Earth.
-But Darwin's Origin of Species made a big blow in the purpose-led explanations on everything on Earth.
+The evolution of life and the new third evolution serve no purpose.
+This was a devastating blow to the religions of the 19th century, as they had based their entire belief system on the existence of an omniscient supernatural being controlling everything on Earth.
+Darwin's Origin of Species was a significant blow to the idea that everything on Earth has a purpose.
 A bat is as useful as it is useless.
 It has no purpose.
-We think that the new Evolution too has no purpose.
-No human being, nor any superbeing, is controlling the Evolution carried by the human brain.
+We are certain that the new evolution has no purpose.
+Let me be clear: no human being, nor any superbeing, is controlling the evolution carried by the human brain.

-This notion is counterintuitive, as we like to think ourselves "in control".
-But directions and adaptations that we see in the living bodies, or from human brains, "look like" to be with a purpose.
+This notion is counterintuitive because we like to think we are in control.
+The directions and adaptations we see in living bodies and human brains seem clearly to have a purpose.

 The Randomness